Social Security Disability Insurance and Long Term Disability

 The Reimbursement Obligation

 For many on LTD benefit, the reimbursement obligation means one thing: all the money in social security disability back benefits goes to the insurance company.
 THIS IS NOT TRUE.
-In Most cases, your long-term disability carrier has no right that that part of your social security disability benefit that represents the Cost of Living Adjustment.
-Over time, this COLA is very significant.
+In most cases, your long-term disability carrier has no right to the part of your social security disability benefits that represents the Cost of Living Adjustment (“COLA”).
+Over time, the social security beenefits COLA is very significant.